jpcsp/jpcsp/README.txt

 Problems have been reported with ATI/AMD graphic cards: keep you Catalyst driver up-to-date as new releases might fix issues.

-The project is still a beta release, but currently more than 300 games are already playable.
+The project is still a beta release, but currently more than 600 games are already playable.
 See the list on the official Forum.

-Video and Atrac3 sound are supported, but only on Windows 32bit systems.
+Video and Atrac3 sound are supported.
 Atrac3+ sound is not directly supported as there is currently no free codec available for this format.
-However, Atrac3+ can be decoded automatically on Windows 32bit when installing SonicStage.
+However, Atrac3+ can be decoded automatically on Windows when installing SonicStage.

 This emulator is an open source project.
 If you want to contribute, check the